About the Programme

 Yes, participants will be in an English environment at least 12 hours a day and will be expected to speak and write in English, with support from the course tutors and student mentors when needed.

-The best time normally for parents to speak with their children is during the lunchtime break between 12.15 and 13.45 (UK time) from Monday to Friday.
+The best time normally for parents to speak with their children is during the lunchtime break between about 12.30 and 14.00 (UK time) from Monday to Friday.
 Please allow for the difference between UK time and parents' local time.
 On Saturdays and Sundays, children have outings or free time and can make or receive calls during the day.
 We also encourage the leaders accompanying the group to keep parents regularly informed about the children's learning and activities, e.g. using social media or a blog.

 If their child has travelled in a group, parents should call the group's leader in the first instance to explain the situation.
 The group's leader can then speak with a member of the Cambridge Dream Senior Management Team who is always available in the college to deal with any emergencies, day or night.
 A 24-hour emergency contact telephone number will be provided to the leader which can be used outside of 'office hours'.
 If the participant is not travelling with a group, the parent should call their child who can go directly to a member of the Cambridge Dream Senior Management Team.